NBA Rumors: Cavs Could Suspend Rodney Hood For Refusing To Play In Game 4, Per ‘The Athletic’

 Before the February trade deadline, the Cleveland Cavaliers traded for Rodney Hood with the hope that he could strengthen their chance of reclaiming the NBA championship title this season.
 The Cavaliers expected Hood to be a solid three-and-D player, but as of now, he struggled to make himself fit in LeBron James’ team.

 In the Cavaliers’ blowout win against the Toronto Raptors, Rodney Hood was the only guy who didn’t play.
-Jason Lloyd of The Athletic (h/t Bleacher Report) revealed that Cavaliers Head Coach Tyronn Lue tried to substitute Hood for LeBron James with seven minutes and 38 seconds left in the fourth quarter.
+Jason Lloyd of The Athletic (h/t Bleacher Report) revealed that Cavaliers head coach Tyronn Lue tried to substitute Hood for LeBron James with seven minutes and 38 seconds left in the fourth quarter.
 However, Hood refused to enter the game which reportedly angered some of his teammates.

 “This is the playoffs,” an anonymous Cleveland player said.
 “We’re trying to win a championship.
 This isn’t about you.”

 As of now, it remains unknown why Rodney Hood decided not to play in Game 4.
-But there is a possibility that he is frustrated with his lack of playing time in the Cavaliers’ Eastern Conference Semifinals’ matchup against the Raptors.
+But there is a possibility that he is frustrated with his lack of playing time in the Cavaliers’ Eastern Conference Semifinals matchup against the Raptors.
 In the second round, Lue decided to use Cedi Osman more than Hood.
 Lue’s decision could be based on Hood’s performance in the first-round where he only averaged 6.3 points on 46.2 percent shooting from the field and 16.7 percent from beyond the arc.

 Cavs GM to meet with Rodney Hood after he refused to enter the game in the 4th quarter, a suspension could be in play, per @JasonLloydNBA https://t.co/PWLvZpfXD3 pic.twitter.com/oBKFDgDInk